 b.
-Park rangers may check permits, inspect tackle, fish, creels, and/or other containers where fish or tackle may be stored.
+Park rangers may check permits, inspect tackle, fish, creels, or other containers where fish or tackle may be stored.

-3 Boat & Float Tube Permits
+Boat & Float Tube Permits

-All types of vessels-including float tubes require a boat permit.
+All types of vessels-including float tubes-require a boat permit.
 Fees are charged.
 Float tubes are not allowed on certain lakes or on any river or stream in Yellowstone except the Lewis River between Lewis and Shoshone lakes.
 Obtain permits in person at the South Entrance, Lewis Lake Campground, Grant Village Backcountry Office, and Bridge Bay Ranger Station.
 Obtain non-motorized permits (only) at Mammoth, Canyon, or Old Faithful backcountry offices, Northeast Entrance, the West Yellowstone Visitor Information Center, and the Bechler Ranger Station.

-🛃 Tackle & Bait Restrictions
+4 Tackle & Bait Restrictions

-- Each angler may use only one rod or line, which must be attended at all times. - b.
+- a.
+Each angler may use only one rod or line, which must be attended at all times. - b.
 Only artificial lures and flies may be used.
-No natural or organic bait such as minnows, salmon eggs, worms, insects, or foodstuffs are allowed.
+No natural or organic bait such as minnews, salmon eggs, worms, insects, or foodstuffs are allowed.
 Scented attractants are illegal.
-(Exception: Gardner River drainage, where children 11 years of age or younger may fish with worms as bait.
-See next page.) - c.
+Exception: Joffee Lake, near Mammoth Hot Springs, where children 11 years of age or younger may fish with worms as bait.
+See map and chart on pages 8-10, or inquire at the Mammoth Visitor Center. - c.
 Hooks must be barbless, or barbs must be pinched down by pliers. - d.
 Lures may have only one hook with a single, double, or treble configuration.
 No fish snagging is allowed. - e.
 Flies may have only one hook with a single point.
 Up to two flies may be used on a single leader. - f.
 Leaded fishing tackle such as leaded splitshot sinkers, weighted jigs (lead molded to a hook), and soft lead-weighted ribbon for nymph fishing are not allowed.
 Lead core line and heavy (> 4 lb.) downrigger weights used to fish for deep-dwelling lake trout are permissible because they are too large to be ingested by wildlife.